ml-in-barcelona/jsoo-react/rfcs/0001-ocaml-syntax.md

 # Drawbacks

 - Performance: some of the points above like "1.
-Creating DOM elements" will involve more work from the PPX.
+Creating DOM elements" will involve more work from the PPX, as it has to check every `Pexp_apply` expression and then compare its `Pexp_ident` with all DOM elements `p`, `div`,... tag strings.
 - Confusion and bad user experience: the proposal "1.
 Creating DOM elements" will lead to the PPX processing _every_ function with a name like DOM elements (`p`, `div`).
-This can lead to confusion if the user redefines any of these functions for different purposes.
+This can lead to opaque compilation errors and confusion if the user redefines any of these functions for different purposes.
 - Maintenance burden: the additions proposed will involve more maintenance work, and more use cases to support.
+- Backwards compatibility: at some point we might decide to drop support for old ways to implement components using `[@react.component]`.
+This would mean that it'd not be as straight forward to migrate existing [ReasonReact](https://reasonml.github.io/reason-react) apps to jsoo-react.

 # Unresolved questions